-The rapidly changing field of electrical and computer engineering has great impact on human wellbeing.
+The rapidly changing fields of electrical and computer engineering have great impact on human well-being.
 To meet the trust placed in our profession, students and faculty in the Department of Electrical & Computer Engineering continually strive to be:

 Program Educational Objectives

 Bucknell’s broad, liberal education allows graduates to choose from many possible career pathways.
-The electrical & computer engineering programs supplement this liberal education with quantitative reasoning skills and the ability to address complex, abstract problems so that in the years following graduation Bucknell graduates:
+The electrical & computer engineering program supplements this liberal education with quantitative reasoning skills and the ability to address complex, abstract problems so that in the years following graduation, Bucknell alumni:

 - Can utilize and adapt engineering analysis and design knowledge and skills to successfully address professional challenges across a diverse spectrum of career paths.